-We have been pretty vocal about Technology these last few weeks as we build up to Tech-Fest - our event which is happening in London on the 18th June.
+We are pretty vocal about event technology.
 That’s because as Event Consultants we’ve worked with every size of events business and we’ve discovered that there is no technological ‘Holy Grail’.
 However on a few occasions, while helping organisations, introducing the right technology has been a savior.

 With another string to your bow let us sharpen those arrows

 An understanding of event technology is now one of the ‘key skills’ of a great, well rounded organiser.
 So with that in mind here are our top ten practical technology tips!

 1. Technology is an option within your events; it is not the only solution.
 You have to weigh up pros/cons and look at impact and difficulties that technology may bring.

 2. Technology has to add value and you should be able to demonstrate in detail how your chosen technology can do this: it is not a vanity purchase.

 3. Open your mind and do look at every technological option as there are potentially very big benefits to be found even from free technologies.